nvmcr/DataScience_HandBook/Statistics/README.md

 </details>

 # Intro
+## Central Tendency
+It describes where the most of the data lies.Mostly calculated using mean and median.
+Mean utilizes all values but affected by outliers.
+Median is not sensitive to the outliers but uses only one/few values.
 ## Random Sampling and Sample Bias
 A sample is a subset of data from a larger data set called population.
 > Random Sampling is a process in which each member in population has equal chance of being chosen for sample.